pviotti/hybris/README.md

 public cloud storage services - currently, it supports Amazon S3, Google Cloud Storage, Rackspace Cloudfiles and Windows Azure Blob.

 Maven is used for building and managing dependencies.

+Read the [wiki](https://github.com/pviotti/hybris/wiki/Development-Setup-How-To) for more information on development setup.

 ### Authors and license